Discover more from Four PM

-Now imagine a world in which we have unlimited access to over 100 different cannabinoids.
+A world in which consumers have access to over 100 different cannabinoids

 As someone who spends a great deal of time researching the cannabis industry in an effort to anticipate what the future might look like, it seems increasingly likely that a distinction between cannabis and cannabinoids will arise in the coming years.